Holden Commodore (VK): Engines

 Engine choices (not necessarily available on all cars in the VK range) were two versions of a 5.0-litre Holden V8 engine (replaced by the 4.9-litre V8 when Group A rules entered Australian motorsport in 1985, with the SS Group A being introduced in March 1985) and two versions of a 3.3-litre Black straight-six engine (essentially a refined Blue straight-six with slight increases in power and efficiency), the latter of which was now available with either a carburettor or fuel injection.
-The 3.3 EST carburettor engine was standard equipment for most VK Commodores, with the 3.3 EFI injection engine nominated as standard equipment for the Calais sedan.
-The EFI engine was originally not available in the station wagon, as the fuel injected model's electric fuel pump is located in the fuel tank.(The EFI VK Commodores fuel pump is external,there's no in tank fuel pump fitted in the EFI VK Commodores fuel tank) The reengineering of the wagon specific fuel tank was not finished in time for the VK's release, requiring around another eight months.
+The 3.3 EST (Electronic Spark Timing) carburettor engine was standard equipment for most VK Commodores, with the 3.3 EFI injection engine nominated as standard equipment for the Calais sedan.
+The EFI engine was originally not available in the station wagon, as the fuel injected model's electric fuel pump is located in the fuel tank (the EFI VK Commodores' fuel pump is external; they have no in-tank fuel pump).
+The reengineering of the wagon specific fuel tank was not finished in time for the VK's release, requiring around another eight months.

 The 2.85-litre six-cylinder and the 4.2-litre V8, mainstays of the previous Commodore ranges were dropped, hence unavailable to the VK.
-However, Holden's 1.9-litre Starfire inline-four unit was offered on New Zealand market VK models.
+However, Holden's 1.9-litre Starfire inline-four unit was offered on New Zealand-assembled VK models, sedans as well as wagons.